franpiaggio/megaverse-coding-challenge/README.md

 ## Time Frame

-It took me about four hours to complete this challenge.
+It took me about four three to complete this challenge.

 ## Further Improvements

+- I'm not sure if the exercise was intended to involve so many requests.
+It seemed a bit unusual to me.
+Initially, I attempted to verify if the endpoints could receive multiple rows and columns to minimize the number of requests, but I was unable to make it work, so I took this approach instead.

-- One issue I encountered during the challenge was receiving "Too many requests" error messages.
-To work around this issue, I added a delay between each request.
+- One issue I encountered executing the reuqest was receiving "Too many requests" error messages.
+To work around this, I added a delay between each request.
 If there is a better solution to this problem, I was not able to find it quickly and had to look for it in the documentation.

-- Ideally, I would have liked to edit the grid using more extensive parameters, but given the time, I believe I made the most of what I had.
+- I would have liked to have an endpoint or some way to check the current state of the grid.
+Perhaps there was a way to do this that I missed, but I developed a "clean" endpoint to clear the entire grid in case of any errors.

 # Acknowledgments

-I would like to thank for providing me with this interesting challenge.
+I would like to thank to Penelope Cline for providing me with this interesting challenge.
 Additionally, I appreciate the opportunity to have been able to work on the challenge directly.

 ## Local development